| Previous Post | Top | Next Post |

 - Use

-or equivalent (HACK NERD FONT MONO)- Install
+MONO 14or equivalent (HACK NERD FONT MONO)- Install

-files into ``~/.fonts/for a single user or
+*.ttffiles into ``~/.fonts/for a single user or/usr/local/share/fonts/` for system wide installation.

 - Install